-Screw You!
+Screw It!
 I’m Never Paying Back My Student Loans

-This blog post is a warning to prospective art students who want to borrow thousands of dollars to pay for an art degree without having a plan or intention to pay those loans back.
+This article is a warning to prospective art students who want to borrow thousands of dollars to pay for an art degree without having any plan or intention to pay those loans back.
 If you’re a well-intentioned student who borrowed money, but then fell on hard times, then this article and its message is not for or about you.

 If you’re thinking of sticking it to the man by borrowing thousands of dollars for college with no plans of ever paying back your student loans, think again.
 You’re actually being screwed by big banks who are sticking it to you—hard.

 Borrowing thousands of dollars in student loans without having any intention of paying it back is like walking into a car dealership and driving off the lot in a new vehicle knowing that you never plan to make a single payment.

 While many artists can’t qualify for a car loan, student loan lenders care less about your ability to repay.
 No matter if you’re an 18-year-old with no credit or a 58-year-old with bad credit, student loan lenders will gladly hand you(r financial aide office) a hundred thousand dollars for college tuition and related expenses.

 In the beginning, your lender seems patient when you you’re late on a payment.
 They’ll probably let you defer.
 In fact, they might even prefer it, because your interest is growing fast.
 They also might not tell you that you’re going into default (270 days without paying) until after it happens.
 Why?
 Because the federal government reimburses the lender for your unpaid principal balance plus any interest owed when you default.

 So, the lender gets their money and they still get to collect from you.
 Meanwhile, your debt grows and your two-to-four years of college ends up costing you your financial freedom.

 Your college got paid.
 Your lender got paid.
 You still owe a ton of money, and you still don’t care.
 What happens then?